cell-org/c0js.cell.computer/README.md

     cid: cid,
     id: id,
     raw: raw,                           // IPFS encoding (true if raw, false if dag-pb)
-    minter: minter,                     // who is allowed to mint this token?
+    sender: sender,                     // who is allowed to submit this script to the blokchain to mint the token?
+    receiver: receiver,                 // who will receive the token when minted?
-    price: price,                       // how much needed for minting this token?
+    value: value,                       // how much needed for minting this token? (in wei)
     start: start,                       // when does the minting start? (unix timestamp in seconds)
     end: end,                           // when does the minting end? (unix timestamp in seconds)
     royaltyReceiver: royaltyReceiver    // royalty receiver for this token